dave325/dsolBooking/wordpress/wp-content/plugins/twitter-tweets/readme.txt

 = Twitter Tweets Premium Features: =

-* Twitter Tweets Widget
+* **Twitter Tweets Widget** - Display twitter tweets on a sidebar or footer using a widget.
-* Multiple Twitter feeds with no limitations
+* **Multiple Twitter feeds with no limitations** - Display any number of twitter feeds on d ifferent pages or posts without any limitations.

-* Feeds of multiple users, hashtags or search terms
+* **Feeds of multiple users, hashtags or search terms** - Twitter Feeds can be shown from multiple twitter accounts, or using hashtags, search terms etc.

-* Display Tweets in Slider
+* **Display Tweets in Slider** - It is also possible to display tweets in a configurable Carousel Slider.
+You can enable or disable auto play or set its autoplay time.

-* Configurable number of tweets to display
+* **Configurable number of tweets to display** - You can also limit the number of tweets that is to be shown in your website.

-* Load more Tweets options
+* **Load more Tweets options** - There is also a load more button to load the remaining tweets.

-* Tweets Style Settings
+* **Tweets Style Settings** - You can configure feed background color, tweet background color, font color, font size, font weight and many more options.

-* Google Fonts
+* **Google Fonts** - You can also choose google font that is to be used in your twitter feed.

-* Tweet Actions (reply, retweet, like)
+* **Tweet Actions (reply, retweet, like)** - When showing twitter feeds, users can also reply, retweet or like a tweet.

-* Share Tweets on Social Media
+* **Share Tweets on Social Media** - Also, users can share tweets from your website to social media like Facebook, Google Plus etc.

-* Update Twitter Status
+* **Update Twitter Status** - You can also directly post a tweet from your WordPress website to update your twitter status.

 * completely customizable, responsive design

 * For Premium Upgrade, Please go [here](https://weblizar.com/plugins/twitter-tweets-pro/)